markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **Duplicate**: Duplicate the current object selection with XYZ offsets.
 - **Cmd / Ctrl + D**: Duplicate the current selection.

 Duplicate remembers the last 3D object offset so repeated duplication can be used for quick blockout placement.
+After duplicating Geometry Objects, the duplicated objects become the active object-level selection so they can be moved together immediately and undone as one map edit.

 ## 3D Tool Switching